filippomichelis/PJM_load_prediction/README.md

 - `predict_day.py` feeds corrected predictions back into lag features to forecast multiple days ahead.
 It also clamps residual-corrected outputs within the November ranges stored in `artifacts/november_peak_summary.joblib`.
 - `make predictions` already depends on `rawdata` and `trainmodels`, so it refreshes inputs and retrains models before forecasting.
 - Pass `--verbose` to any supported script (via `PREDICT_ARGS`, or directly) if you want more runtime detail.

-Feel free to extend the Makefile, Docker image, or scripts to fit your deployment workflow.